tonyelhabr/bdb2021/README.md

 Below is an example of a play where the intersection occurs between 2.5 and 3 seconds after the ball is snapped.
 Note how Cooper Kupp (18) and Robert Woods (17) line up on different sides of the offense line and cross paths.
+The intention of this example is to illustrate why the choice of 2 seconds after the snap is used as the maximum time after which a pair of crossing routes is not considered a pick route combination.
+An experienced video analyst would surely say that this is a more traditional crossing scheme.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/highest_epa_3.0s_pick_play.gif)

-The intention of this example is to illustrate indirectly why the choice of 2 seconds after the snap is used as the maximum time after which a pair of crossing routes is not considered a pick route combination.
-An experienced video analyst would surely say that this is a more traditional crossing scheme.

-Likewise, the example below illustrates a route intersection—between the route of Jarvis Landry (86) and that of Rashard Higgins (84)—that occurs between 2 and 2.5 seconds after the snap.
-Subjectively, this seems certainly much closer to being a true pick play—and a video analyst may agree; nonetheless, the methodology does not classify it as so (since it occurs more than 2 seconds after the snap).
-On the other hand, the crossing of David Njoku’s (85) path with that of Jarvis Landry’s path occurs within 1 second of the snap, so their pair of routes does count as a pick route combination.
+Likewise, the example below illustrates a route intersection—between the routes of Jamison Crowder (80) and Vernon Davis (85)—that occurs between 2 and 2.5 seconds after the snap.
+Subjectively, this seems much closer to being a true pick play—and a video analyst may agree; nonetheless, the methodology does not classify it as so (since it occurs more than 2 seconds after the snap).

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/highest_epa_2.5s_pick_play.gif)

 Below is an example in which the receiver paths did not actually intersect, yet the play is still classified as a pick play due to the 1 yard backwards extension.
-The intention is to illustrate the usefulness of extending receiver paths one yard back for the purpose of capturing legitimate pick actions.
-Note how Zach Ertz (86) crosses just under Nelson Agholor’s (13) starting position, ultimately receiving a pass thrown to him less than 1.5 seconds after the snap.
+The intention of this example is to illustrate the usefulness of extending receiver paths one yard back for the purpose of capturing legitimate pick actions.
+Note how Antonio Brown (84) crosses just under Jesse James (81) nearly immediately after the snap.

 ![](https://github.com/tonyelhabr/bdb2021/raw/master/inst/y_buffer_pick_play.gif)